 The RTLC may, at its sole discretion, elect to extend the new operating agreement for three five-year option periods.
 In February 2015, the RTLC elected to extend the operating agreement for the first five-year option period.
-RTLC elected to extend the operating agreement for the second five-year option period.
 In the event legislation is enacted by the California legislature authorizing a sale of the Fairgrounds, the RTLC has the option to terminate the contract by giving at least 180 days' written notice.
 The termination would be effective on December 31 in the year the notice is given unless the notice is given less than 180 days before the end of the year.
 In that event, the termination would be effective December 31 of the following year.